pivotal/docs-tap/application-accelerator/creating-accelerators/transform-intro.hbs.md

 to disk or a ZIP file.
 If a conflict is still present at that time, an error is raised.

 If your accelerator produces such conflicts, they must be resolved before writing files to disk.
-To this end, VMware provides the [UniquePath](transforms/unique-path.md) transform.
+VMware provides the [UniquePath](transforms/unique-path.md) transform.
 This transform allows you to specify what to do when more than one file has the same path.
 For example: